In a nutshell

 And when you’re wearing as many hats as Ray, a little automation goes a long way.

-By segmenting his audience, Ray used Mailchimp to speak to different potential OneCoWorkers in the right way.
-By personalizing their email marketing, OneCoWork speaks to people based on their interests—and turns conference acquaintances into brand ambassadors.
+By segmenting his audience, Ray could tweak the messaging of OneCoWork’s emails in Mailchimp.
+Personalizing their email marketing lets OneCoWork speak to people based on their interests—and turns conference acquaintances into brand ambassadors.

 The result?
 Incredibly high email click-through rates between 50 and 80 percent.
 And a bunch of people booking tours of the new space, with some becoming members.